Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Gains achieved with the additive and the multiplicative approaches}

-Considering a sample $\mathcal{S}$ of $n_p=50$ parameters, we will evaluate the gains $G_{+,\theta}$ and $G_+$ defined in \eqref{eq:gain_add_num} with the PINN prior $u_\theta$.
-We will evaluate $G_{M,\theta}$ and $G_M$, defined in \eqref{eq:gain_mul_num}, in the same way with $M=0$ for the multiplicative approach, by considering the two implementations of the boundary conditions; strong and weak BC.
+Considering a \RTwo{set $\mathcal{S}$ of $n_p=50$ parameter instances}, we will evaluate the gains $G_{+,\theta}$ and $G_+$ defined in~\eqref{eq:gain_add_num} with the PINN prior $u_\theta$.
+We will evaluate $G_{M,\theta}$ and $G_M$, defined in~\eqref{eq:gain_mul_num}, in the same way with $M=0$ for the multiplicative approach, by considering the two implementations of the boundary conditions; strong and weak BC.
 The results are presented in \cref{tab:case2_1D_PINNs} for fixed $k=1$ and $N \in \{20,40\}$ fixed.

 \cref{tab:case2_1D_PINNs} confirms the above results.
-The multiplicative approach with weak BC seems to give the best results on our $\mathcal{S}$ parameter sample.
+The multiplicative approach with weak BC seems to give the best results on our \RTwo{set $\mathcal{S}$ of parameter instances}.
 The additive and multiplicative approaches with strong BC imposition do not appear to be very effective on this test case.
 In particular, even though the additive approach improves the standard FEM error by a factor of 3, we have seen in \cref{sec:Ell1D_comparison} that the solutions obtained do not correspond to the expected solution, whereas the multiplicative approach with low BCs does.
 In the following, we will only consider the additive approach, as it seems to be the most efficient one, except in special cases such as the one under consideration in this \cref{sec:Ell1D}.
 Indeed, the following test cases will not contain boundary layers or strong gradients.